Frederick Vinton Hunt: Textbooks

 The second was "Origins in Acoustics," a posthumously-published history of acoustics from the time of Pythagoras to the 20th century.

 Professional service: ASA and AES

-Professor Hunt attended every meeting of the Acoustical Society of America but one, from its birth in 1929 until his death in 1972; he died from a heart attack while attending the 83rd meeting of the society in Buffalo, New York.
-He was a member of its Executive Council from 1938-1941, and its President from 1951-2, and received the Gold Medal from the Acoustical Society of America in 1969.
+Professor Hunt attended every meeting of the Acoustical Society of America but one, from the first meeting held in 1929 until Hunt's death in 1972; he died from a heart attack while attending the 83rd meeting of the society in Buffalo, New York.
+He was a member of its Executive Council from 1938-1941, and President from 1951-2, and received the Gold Medal from the Acoustical Society of America in 1969.
 After his death, the Acoustical Society of America established an annual post-doctoral research fellowship in his name, which has been awarded annually since 1978.

 Professor Hunt was an honorary member of the Audio Engineering Society (AES).
 He was President of AES from 1969–70, and received its Gold and Silver Medals in 1965.